OutSystems/docs-validation/templates/overview.md

 {This section is optional.}

-{In this section list the prerequisites for using this new capability.}
+{In this section, list the prerequisites for using this new capability.}

 {Identify the different requirements for using the capability, such as licensing details, specific environment configuration, prerequisite software, and browser requirements.}